What Can You Do With a POE in Biology?

 Dr. Vince Buonaccorsi, GCAT-SEEK, coordinator.
 Incorporating massively-paralleled sequencing technology into the undergraduate curriculum.

-Dr. Norris Muth, Forestry in urban and natural areas, impacts of nutient exchanges across habitat boundaries, invasive plants, invasive forest pests and pathogens, citizen science programs for managing urban forests and early detection and rapid response to invasive species.
+Dr. Norris Muth, Forestry in urban and natural areas, impacts of nutrient exchanges across habitat boundaries, invasive plants, invasive forest pests and pathogens, citizen science programs for managing urban forests and early detection and rapid response to invasive species.
 Muth Lab web site.

 Dr. Chris Grant, Mercury (Hg) bioaccumulation in Salvelinus fontinalis (brook trout) and Hg cycling in aquatic ecosystems.
 Genetically divergent lineages of Pennsylvania fishes: the Juniata Redbelly Dace.
 Grant Lab web site.